 We know Garnet’s story is not unique.
 What happened to him happened to many Aboriginal children in government-funded, church-run residential schools.
 It happened across the country in about 130 schools, over the span of more than 100 years.
 And it happened in the context of colonization that was taking place all over what is now South, Central, and North America.
 While we were working on our book, we researched a lot about how colonization led to residential schools.
-We feel it’s important to include some of that historical context as a backdrop to Garnet’s personal story.
+Some of that historical context is important as a backdrop to Garnet’s personal story, such as:

-- a summary of the policy that led to the creation of residential schools.
+- The policy that led to the creation of residential schools.

-GLOSSARY The following definitions of terms are intended to help in understanding historical and contemporary concepts surrounding the history of Aboriginal people.
+GLOSSARY A guide to definitions and terms intended to help in understanding historical and contemporary concepts surrounding the IRS system.